Anti-social behaviour by children

-If a child has behaved or continues to behave in breach of the undertakings in the contract the superintendent may request another meeting to renew the contract if the child and parents or guardian agree to do so.
+If a child behaves in breach of the undertakings in the contract the superintendent may request another meeting to renew the contract if the child and parents or guardian agree to do so.
 If, however, the superintendent does not believe that another meeting would help to prevent anti-social behaviour by the child concerned, the superintendent may either

-The superintendent also has these two options available to them if the child or the parents or guardian refuse at the first meeting to sign a good behaviour contract or indeed if the superintendent decides at the start, that the calling of a meeting wouldn’t help prevent anti-social behaviour by the child concerned.
+The superintendent also has these 2 options available if the child or the parents or guardian refuse at the first meeting to sign a good behaviour contract, or if the superintendent decides at the start that calling a meeting would not help to prevent anti-social behaviour by the child.